IDCore-Rex/.github/CONTRIBUTING.md

 - If there is a more efficient way to implement a function make it more efficient.

-## Structured commit messages
+## Commit Hygeine

-- Limit the subject line to 72 characters
+- Commit early and often
-- Capitalize the first letter of the subject line
+- You commit should be able to be cherry-picked and result in a successful build.
-- Use the present tense ("Add feature" instead of "Added feature")
+- Use the present tense ("Add feature" instead of "Added feature") in commit messages.
-- Separate the subject from the body with a blank line
+- Reference issues and pull requests in the commit body (This is useful for the Github -> Jira integration)
-- Reference issues and pull requests in the commit body
+- Before submitting a PR clean-up your commit history so it follows the above guidelines.

 ## Coding style guide